 When section is complete, icon turns green -

-I have used the colour purple as a background colour, giving differentiation between green checkboxes and buttons on the form
+With green as the primary colour, I have used the colour purple as a background colour, giving differentiation between green checkboxes and buttons on the form.

 Buttons and icons with more clarity

-I have ensured icons reflect their function, and given more visual differentiation between primary and secondary buttons.
+Icons now reflect their function, and are given more visual differentiation between primary and secondary buttons.